 Links: Final Results | Photo Gallery

-The Connecticut Public Links Championship is one of 18 championships conducted by the Connecticut State Golf Association.
+About the CSGA: The Connecticut Senior Amateur is one of 18 championship tournaments conducted by the Connecticut State Golf Association.
 The CSGA functions as an extension of the USGA and provides stewardship for amateur golf in Connecticut.
 Founded in 1899, it is the country's oldest state golf association and conducts over 50 Championships, Qualifiers and One-Day Tournaments throughout the year.
 For more information, visit our website at csgalinks.org.